chrisbn/servercert/docs/EVG.md

 ### 11.10.1.
 Verification Requirements

-In cases where an EV Certificate Request is submitted by a Certificate Requester, before the CA issues the requested EV Certificate, the CA MUST verify that an authorized Certificate Approver reviewed and approved the EV Certificate Request.
+In cases where an EV Certificate Request is submitted by a Certificate Requester, before the CA issues the requested EV Certificate, the CA MUST ensure that an authorized Certificate Approver reviewed and approved the EV Certificate Request.

 ### 11.10.2.
 Acceptable Methods of Verification